-1.1 - The Organizing Committee and the Host
+1.1 - The Organizing Committee

-- The Competition is organized by an Organizing Committee of law scholars and hosted by the European Academy of Religion.
-The members of the Organizing Committee are published online on this website. - The Organizing Committee shall be responsible for all organizational matters concerning the Competition and shall supply and distribute all necessary information to the participating teams. - The Host is the European Academy of Religion, which will be responsible for the Competition's logistic.
+- The Competition is organized by an Organizing Committee of law scholars and sponsored by International Center for Law and Religion Studies (ICLRS).
+The members of the Organizing Committee are published online on this website. - The Organizing Committee shall be responsible for all organizational matters concerning the Competition and shall supply and distribute all necessary information to the participating teams.